 Choosing an SSE Solution

-A few other items organizations should consider before choosing a vendor:
+A few other items organisations should consider before choosing a vendor:

 - Track record of “as a service” experience: Deploying secure cloud technology differs greatly from deploying on-premises infrastructure.
 “As a service” (e.g., SaaS, IaaS, PaaS) infrastructure requires its own configurations and best practices to avoid a large data breach.
 Find a vendor that works primarily with cloud infrastructure, cybersecurity and cloud integrations and hybrid environments.